Vancouver Internet

 Best Internet in Vancouver: Quick Answer

 Start with your home type, then check your exact address.
 If you live in a detached house, townhouse, laneway home, or basement suite, TELUS PureFibre is usually the first provider to check when fibre reaches the home.
-If you live in a condo or apartment, check Novus and FibreStream/Beanfield before signing a longer TELUS or Rogers offer, because some Vancouver towers have building fibre that can be a better fit for upload speed and monthly cost.
+If you live in a condo or apartment, check Novus and FibreStream or Beanfield before signing a longer TELUS or Rogers offer, because some Vancouver towers have building fibre that can be a better fit for upload speed and monthly cost.
 Rogers Xfinity is the main cable fallback.
-TekSavvy, oxio, Lightspeed, Can-Com, and NetJOI are worth comparing if price matters more than the fastest upload speed.
+TekSavvy, oxio, Lightspeed, Can Com, and NetJOI are worth comparing if price matters more than the fastest upload speed.

 First check for housesTELUS PureFibre, but only where fibre reaches the exact address.

-First check for condosNovus, then FibreStream/Beanfield, TELUS, and Rogers in wired buildings.
+First check for condosNovus, then FibreStream or Beanfield, TELUS, and Rogers in wired buildings.

 Cable fallbackRogers Xfinity, especially if fibre or building fibre is not available.